-Personally, I would much prefer to have indubitable faith in god.
-I want the comfort of believing or knowing that there is an afterlife and that bad people will be served their justice when they escaped it in life.
-But I just don’t have the ability to force myself to believe something I truly feel is simply wishful thinking.
+Personally, I would much prefer to have indubitable faith in god any alternative.
+I want the comfort of believing, or better yet, knowing that there is an afterlife and that bad people will be served their justice when they escaped it in life.
+But, I just don’t have that faith.
+And I don’t have the ability to force myself to believe something that I truly believe is simply… wishful thinking.

 Getting to the Point

-I found this religious ephemera on the floor of a transitional residence for people being discharged from a state psychiatric center aka a halfway home for people who are living with Severe and Persistent Mental Illness (SPMI).
+I found this religious ephemera on the floor of a transitional residence for people being discharged from a state psychiatric center AKA a halfway home for recently discharged people who are living with Severe and Persistent Mental Illness (SPMI).

-the pamphlet above is deeply upsetting to me.
+The pamphlet above is deeply upsetting for me.

 These individuals have enough things stacked against them without lecherous organizations blatantly trying to exploit their weaknesses and vulnerabilities!